NREL/HPC/docs/Documentation/Environment/Building_Packages/modules.md

 So, we'll make a `/scratch/$USER/modules/default/openmpi/4.1.0` directory, and name the file by the compiler version used to build (gcc-8.4.0).
 You're free to modify this scheme to suit your own intentions.

+If you want to create module collections that all users on a project can see and use, you can instead create a new directory in a project location (e.g., ```/projects/<your project name>```).

 ## Copy the original modulefile to your new directory
 The modulefiles that we provide are only a starting point.
 For maximum control, users should copy these files from the locations in /nopt to their own locations for which they have write access.